PatocheMapping/es_billboard/README.md

  That can be a TEAM Work ?
 - Yes , export the texture on PNG , send it to someone , someone admin can use the /billboard and place billboard , and you just convert the work and replace the texture on the library.

+ Maps not saving?
+- if you can't find the maps that you create, The maps folder is missing in your directory.
+Simply go to es_billboard location in your resources and create a folder called maps and restart your server.

 # CONVERT XML to YMAP ( handling takes less than 3 minutes )